 Innovation is the wellspring of sustained advances in human development everywhere...

-and the countries that score highest on the Human Development Index also score highest on the Global Innovation Index (e.g. Switzerland, the Netherlands, Sweden, UK, and Singapore).
-In contrast, the countries that score lowest on innovation are also the least developed, especially Niger, Cote d'Ivoire, Burkina Faso, Togo, and Yemen.
+and the countries that score highest on the Human Development Index also score highest on the Global Innovation Index (e.g., Switzerland, Sweden, the Netherlands, Denmark, and Germany).
+In contrast, the countries that score lowest on innovation are also the least developed, especially Yemen, Guinea, Niger, Mali, and Mozambique.
 Jared Diamond argues that although some countries advance through innovation as a result of being “geographically blessed”, other countries can gain access to innovations if they create a culture that is “open to innovation” and invest in technologies that allow innovations to spread easily.
 Friedrich von Hayek made a powerful argument for societies that allow knowledge to diffuse widely and quickly, implying that innovations that enable knowledge to be dispersed can accelerate development, and William Easterly has consistently advocated that the freedoms that underpin the creation and distribution of knowledge are the foundations of development.

-When innovations do not spread easily, the benefits can be captured by minorities, handicapping the full development potential of specific innovations and contributing to inequality, both between and within countries.
-For example, there are vast global inequalities in both internet and mobile phone access, with internet use varying from less than 10% in many sub-Saharan African countries to above 80% in most North American and European countries.
-Within-country inequalities also exist in most countries.
-For example, according to a Pew Research Center report, 90% of adults with the highest incomes in the USA have access to the internet at home compared to just 40% of adults on the lowest incomes.
+When innovations do not spread easily, the benefits can be captured by minorities handicapping the full development potential of specific innovations and increasing inequality, both between and within countries.
+For example, there are vast global inequalities in both internet and mobile phone access, with internet use varying from less than 10% in many Sub-Saharan African countries to above 90% in most North American and European countries.
+Within-country inequalities also exist in most countries, even in the USA where a Pew Research Center reported 90% of adults with a college degree use the internet compared to 70% of adults without a high school diploma.
 Gender inequalities in access to information also exist within many countries.
 A recent Intel report found that 23% fewer women than men have access to the internet.
 For innovations to reach their full development potential, these access to information gaps between and within countries will need to be closed.